maxfindel/crypto-donations/README.md

 ### Pending Tasks

 * Add "Copy to clipboard" button
-* Add ajax request to blockchain to calculate total amount donated
 * Add QR to donate from the phone
 * Add better styles
 * Add local storage to store Adresses & create buttons with hotkeys